“How do I even know if my hips are tight?”

 My mind was pretty blown.

-3. Hip-opening stretches make a
+3. Hip-opening stretches make a big impact

 The muscles around your hips and hamstrings are some of the largest in the whole body.